-The Native Nurses Entry Program is a nine-month preparation program for individuals of Indigenous descent (status, non-status, Metis or Inuit).
+The Native Nurses Entry Program is a nine-month preparation program for North American individuals of Indigenous descent (status, non-status, Métis or Inuit) who are fluent in English.
 The program is designed to provide the necessary skills and academic preparation required for successful completion of the four-year Bachelor of Science in Nursing degree program.

 General Admission Requirements

 Applicants who may be considered for admission to the Native Nurses Entry Program include:

 - High School Students;